mvneerven/xo/README.md

 In the upper right corner of the editor window, you can toggle between JS and JSON notation:

 ![Portal](img/md/json-schema.png "Toggling to JSON schema")

+# New in 1.1.2

+## ESBuild used

+No more Babel transpiling of ES6 Code.
+Just plain ES6, minified and bundled by [ESBuild](https://esbuild.github.io/).